MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

 ![Module4Chapter4step22im](images/module4chapter4step22im.PNG)

-> note: ensure to copy and save the Endpoint url associated with the Resource we just assigned so that it is easily accessible for the next section.
+> note: ensure to copy and save the Endpoint URL associated with the resource we just assigned so that it is easily accessible for the next section.
 >
 > note: for the Tenant name, put your corporation or profile that you created for this application.